What is a Mason?

-It really isn’t “secretive,” although it sometimes has that reputation.
-Masons certainly don’t make a secret of the fact that they are members of the fraternity.
-We wear rings, lapel pins and tie tacks with Masonic emblems like the Square and Compasses, the best known of Masonic signs which, logically, recalls the fraternity’s roots in stonemasonry.
+It isn't secretive, although it sometimes has that reputation.
+Masons certainly don't make a secret of the fact that they are members of the fraternity.
+We wear rings, lapel pins and tie tacks with Masonic emblems like the Square and Compasses, the best known of Masonic signs which, logically, recalls the Fraternity's roots in stone masonry.
 Masonic buildings are clearly marked, and are usually listed in the phone book.
 Lodge activities are not secret picnics and other events are even listed in the newspapers, especially in smaller towns.
 Many lodges have answering machines which give the upcoming lodge activities.
 But there are some Masonic secrets, and they fall into two categories.

-It’s a wonderful feeling, but it’s something you simply can’t explain to another person.
-That’s why we sometimes say that Masonic secrets cannot ( rather than “may not”) be told.
-Try telling someone exactly what you feel when you see a beautiful sunset, or when you hear music, like the national anthem, which suddenly stirs old memories, and you’ll understand what we mean.
+It's a wonderful feeling, but it is something you simply can't explain to another person.
+That's why we sometimes say that Masonic secrets cannot ( rather than may not) be told.
+Try telling someone exactly what you feel when you see a beautiful sunset, or when you hear music, like the national anthem, which suddenly stirs old memories, and you'ii understand what we mean.